XD-DENG/rediseen/README.md

 rediseen start
 ```

-Now you should be able to query against the database, like `http://localhost:8000/0/key:1`.
+Now you should be able to query against the database, like `http://localhost:8000/0/key:1` (say you
+have a key named `key:1` set in your Redis database).

 For more details, please refer to the rest of this README documentation.